Arpita-deb/Departmental_store_analysis_in_R/README.md

 ## Objective:

-* Apply data manipulation and data Visualization to find out which products will be more profitable.
+* To apply data manipulation and data Visualization to find out which products were more profitable.
-* Perform descriptive statistics on the data set to analyze trends and patterns.
+* To perform descriptive statistics on the data set to analyze trends and patterns.
-* Find correlation between different variables and gather insights for strategic decision making.
+* To find correlation between different variables and gather insights for strategic decision making.

 ## Tools used: